HISPlayer/UnitySamples/hisplayer-visionos-sample.md

 - Build and Run

-To check how to set up the SDK and API usage, please refer to **Assets/HISPlayerSample/Scripts/HISPlayerController.cs** and **HISPlayerController GameObject** in the Editor.
+To check how to set up the SDK and API usage, please refer to:

+  - VR Mode: **Assets/HISPlayerSample/Scripts/HISPlayerVRController.cs** and **HISPlayerController GameObject** in the Editor.
+  - MR Mode: **Assets/HISPlayerSample/Scripts/HISPlayerMRController.cs** and **HISPlayerController GameObject** in the Editor.

 ## UI Demo
 The UI components in the HISPlayerSampleVR.unity are fully modifiable and each stream has its own UI.
 The sample is intended to show a comprehensive scene using the HISPlayer SDK to help demonstrate features such as play, pause, seek, etc using the multi stream feature.